dhtseany/backup/README.md

 v1.2.1
     - Started keeping a change log
-    - Improved email report to limit oversized emails and inherint rejection from external mail servers
+    - Improved email report to limit oversized emails and inherint rejection from external mail servers v1.2.2
+    - Improved initial checks for existence of LOG_DIR to prevent initial failures during first run
+    - Adjusted how